MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_2.md

 ### Workshop Goals:
 - Develop complex character arcs and relationships for your story's second act
-- By the end, you should have well-defined character motivations, conflicts, and growth opportunities that drive the middle portion of your story
+- By the end, you should have a story's 2nd Act based on well-defined character motivations, conflicts, and growth opportunities that drive the middle portion of your story

-## Phase 1: Character State Analysis (15 mins)
+## Phase 1: Character State Analysis (10 mins)

 Goal: Analyze where your characters are emotionally and physically after Act 1's events.